theam/haskell-do/README.md

 - `make deps` - Installs necessary dependencies for the desktop app
 - `make build-front` - Build the GUI

-## Running in dev-mode

-After building the project, run, in the following order:

-1. In the backend folder, `stack exec haskelldo-core`
-2. In the frontend folder, `npm run start dev`, to make the GUI connect to the running dev server.

 ## Contributing

 Wanna contribute?
 Make sure that you've read our [contributor guidelines](https://github.com/theam/haskell-do/blob/master/CONTRIBUTING.md).